Game Manual & Wiki

 Each weapon has a damage multiplier against each shield type.
 Check the Weapons & Shields table to see which weapons are effective against which shields.

 Hull damage is absorbed by shields first — only the overflow reaches the hull.
 Each ship also has an Energy reserve that powers its systems.
 EMP weapons drain shields first; once shields are depleted, EMP overflow drains Energy.
-A ship whose Energy reaches zero is Disabled: it cannot fire for the rest of the battle, but it remains on the field and is still a valid target.
-Disabled ships can be destroyed by subsequent hull damage.
+A ship whose Energy reaches zero is Disabled: it cannot fire for the rest of the battle and is no longer a valid target for subsequent shots.
+Disabled ships can only be captured by Tether Ships or destroyed when the battle ends if their side loses.
 If all ships on one side are disabled, the battle ends immediately and those ships are counted as destroyed.
-The Tachyon Beam deals both EMP and hull damage in a single shot — it can disable a ship and punch through to the hull in one firing.
+The Tachyon Beam deals both EMP and hull damage in a single shot — if it disables a ship, the hull damage component of that same shot still applies before the ship is removed from the target pool.

-After combat, surviving attacker Tether Ships capture assets: first priority is towing an Asteroid; if none are available they capture a Disabled defender ship instead.
+After combat, surviving Tether Ships on both sides act.
+Attacker Tether Ships capture assets from the target planet: first priority is towing an Asteroid; if none are available they capture a Disabled defender ship instead.
+Defender Tether Ships (including allied ones stationed at the planet) can capture Disabled attacker ships in the same phase.
+Loot is distributed in round-robin order across multiple Tether Ships.

 Players who have stationed ships at an allied planet receive a battle report notification whenever those ships participate in combat — even if the battle happens at a planet they don't own.